 This study demonstrates small wind turbine models from MATLAB/Simulink simulation to show potential power supply to Kupang based on comparative analysis from existing power coefficient models, specifically for the horizontal-axis type with three blades.
-This project utilizes wind speed data of 1 m/s, 4.22 m/s and 13-17 m/s.
-Featuring a blade radius of 2 m, a tip speed ratio of 7, a pitch angle of 0 degree, and an air density of 1.225 kg/m3, power coefficients were analyzed based on the selected functions which are polynomial (third order, fourth order, fifth order and seventh order), sinusoidal ([20], [24], [25], [26], [27]) as well as exponential ([28], [29], [30], [31], [32], [33], [34], [35]).
-The best selected implementation model, Ovando et al. model yields a power coefficient of 0.4513, generating above 9000-16000 W per turbine rotation for seasonal wind.
-This output can meet almost of the 23.231 kW demand for diesel power replacement, may help in reaching 23% renewable energy target, provide energy to underdeveloped areas and prevent blackouts in NTT.
-Future research should consider optimization of pitch angle and tip speed ratio, wind prediction analysis, artificial intelligence for managing external systems, and assessments for financial viability and greenhouse gas emissions to ensure social acceptance.
+This project utilizes wind speed data of 1m/s, 4.22 m/s and 13-17 m/s.
+Featuring a blade radius of 2 m, a tip speed ratio of 7, a pitch angle of 0, and an air density of 1.225 kg/m3, power coefficients were analyzed based on the selected functions which are polynomial (third order, fourth order, fifth order and seventh order), sinusoidal ([20], [24], [25], [26], [27]) as well as exponential ([28], [29], [30], [31], [32], [33], [34], [35]).
+The best selected implementation model [26] yields a power coefficient of 0.4513, generating above 9000-16000 W per turbine rotation for seasonal wind.
+This output can meet almost of the 23.231 kW demand for diesel power replacement, provide energy to underdeveloped areas and help in preventing blackouts in NTT.
+Future research should consider wind prediction analysis, artificial intelligence for managing external systems, and assessments for financial viability and greenhouse gas emissions to ensure social acceptance.
 In addition, this may collaborate with local institutions to expedite development.